Homemade Spanish Rice from scratch is an easy Mexican side dish to serve with your enchiladas, tacos, or fajitas.

 Of course I can get away with that when I’m only feeding myself, but usually once a month my parents and brother come over for dinner, and I have to make sure there’s enough food to feed everyone.

-When I go the Mexican route for dinner, I almost always make easy Homemade Spanish Rice for the side.
+When I go the Mexican route for dinner, I almost always make easy Homemade Spanish Rice.

 Growing up, my parents would make a Spanish rice packet a lot as an easy side dish for tacos.